 National Mining Innovation Forum June 4, 2019

-CMIC is holding the 7th National Mining Innovation Forum June 4, 2019 in Toronto.
+CMIC held their 7th National Mining Innovation Forum June 4, 2019 in Toronto.

 Bay Adelaide Centre, East Tower